jcaillon/Notes/openedge/prolib/prolib.md

         5. Read the file size (4 bytes)
         6. Read the packing date (4 bytes)
         7. Read the file date (4 bytes)
-        8. Skip 24 null bytes (idk why)
+        8. Skip 24 null bytes (I don't understand the purpose of those bytes, they seem unused)
+        9. *At this point, you can check the constancy of the crc value*
-        9. Back to step 2
+        10. Back to step 2

 The last file has a file path of length 0, a size of 39[0x27] and a type of 100[0x64].
 Its CRC value is 51258[0xC8 3A].